gravitational/workshop/firedrills.md

 node-1$ sudo gravity exec journalctl -u etcd --no-pager
 ```

-Most often than not, however, it is more convenient to just launch Gravity shell session on a node and keep exploring, rather than prefixing every command with `gravity exec`:
+More often than not, however, it is more convenient to just launch Gravity shell session on a node and keep exploring, rather than prefixing every command with `gravity exec`:

 ```bash
 node-1$ sudo gravity shell